New York Museums

-The 22 most exciting museums in New York
+The best museums in New York

 There’s even the famous “Museum Mile,” a part of Fifth Avenue where there’s practically one museum right after the next.
 It’s particularly practical for when you want to visit more than one exhibition on the same day.